-Following disposals of previous periods, SPDI's portfolio has became more concentrated in terms of geography.
-At the end of the reporting period, Romania remains the prime country of operations (83%) in terms of Gross Asset Value, while in Ukraine (17%) the Company still has interests in land plots intended to be sold as part of the Arcona transaction.
+Following disposals of previous periods, SPDI's portfolio, excluding the Arcona shares, has become more concentrated in terms of geography.
+At the end of the reporting period, Romania remains the prime country of operations (86%) in terms of Gross Asset Value, excluding the Arcona shares, while in Ukraine (14%) the Company still has interests in land plots intended to be sold as part of the Arcona transaction.